-Heating and hot water Repair category 1 Notes No significant defects evident.
-I have been advised by the seller that the boiler was installed circa 2020.
-The purchasers should satisfy themselves in this regard.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category 1 Notes I am advised by the seller, the central heating boiler has been replaced in the last few years.
 It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+I am further advised that a maintenance contract is in place for the central heating system which incorporates an annual service, the last service having been undertaken in late 2023.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.